prokrypt/PicoCalc/wiki/Setting-Up-the-Pico-SDK-on-Linux-for-Pico-Development.md

-# Setting Up the Pico SDK on Linux for PicoMite Development
+# Setting Up the Pico SDK on Linux for PicoCalc Development

 This guide walks you through setting up the Raspberry Pi Pico SDK on a Linux system for **PicoCalc** development.
 By the end, you'll have a working environment to compile and flash firmware to your Raspberry Pi Pico on PicoCalc.